+of the associated contributions to the DT theory of $(Q,W)$. \end{corollary} Because the stable modules of phases $\uptheta_{\curve,n},\uptheta_{2\curve,n}$ are related to the simples by a tilting equivalence, the proof of Proposition \ref{prop:BPSequiv} follows easily from Corollary \ref{cor:equivBPS}, provided the tilting functors act as a scalar on Hochschild homology.
+We show in Proposition \ref{prop:everyautoequiv} that this is always holds if the units of $R$ coincide with the nonzero scalars.

-\end{corollary} For the family of length 2 flops we work with, the units $R^\times$ of the base are trivial and in this case the homological condition is automatically satisfied. \begin{prop} Suppose the base $R$ has trivial units $R^\times \simeq \C^\times$, then the assumptions of theorem \ref{thm:CYstructPots} are satisfied by every $R$-linear standard derived auto-equivalence of $\D^b(A)$. \end{prop} To prove the theorem requires us to relate the Hochschild homology of a smooth DG-enhancement $\cA$ of $\D^b(A)$ with (a version of) the Hochschild cohomology of a proper DG-enhancement $\cN$ of $\D^b_\nilp(A)$, and to show that this relation is compatible with derived equivalences.
+To prove the theorem, we relate the Hochschild homology of a smooth DG-enhancement $\cA$ of $\D^b(A)$ with (a version of) the Hochschild cohomology of a proper DG-enhancement $\cN$ of $\D^b_\nilp(A)$, and to show that this relation is compatible with derived equivalences.
 This relation comes from a pairing on Hochschild homology reviewed in \S\ref{ssec:HH} and is related to Koszul duality as we show in \S\ref{ssec:KozDu}.
-The potentials are defined on the minimal model of $\cN$, which as we explain in \S\ref{ssec:cycminmod} is given by a \emph{cyclic} $A_\infty$-category of twisted complexes.
-The cyclic inner product on this category expresses the Calabi--Yau property, and is the crucial additional structure which allows one to define the potentials as we recall in \S\ref{ssec:cyc}.
+The potentials are defined on the minimal model of $\cN$, which (as we explain in \S\ref{ssec:cycminmod}) is given by a \emph{cyclic} $A_\infty$-category of twisted complexes.
+The cyclic inner product on this category expresses the Calabi--Yau property, and is the crucial additional structure which allows one to define the potentials, as we recall in \S\ref{ssec:cyc}.